Hiroreco/enreco-archive/recap-data/chapter2/day1/nodes/shiori-c2d1.md

 [There there](#embed:https://www.youtube.com/live/zCWoxMbOZPk?si=oYopwgLcQ619PkeF&t=13380)

 All in all, a flawless start to her new culinary life of chaos.
-Evenmore, the beginning of a blossoming relationship (see [Shiori-Gonathon][#edge:gigi-shiori])
+Evenmore, the beginning of a blossoming relationship (see [Shiori-Gonathon](#edge:gigi-shiori))